New Projects – 2022

 Project: Soil Stabilization Using Synthetic and Natural Adhesives

 Research: This is a short-term demonstration project prior to a larger field project being implemented in the Mojave Desert.
 The study will test the effectiveness of different soil stabilization materials on ground that is physically disturbed.
-Monitoring is scheduled every two months for the latter of 2016.
+Monitoring is scheduled every two months for the latter half of 2016.
 Treatments include synthetic and natural polymers, rocks, and biocrust organisms.

 Bowker, Matthew, Anita Antoninka, and Cristina Rengifo Faiffer: Northern Arizona University